Who Was W.C. Handy?

 W.C.
-Handy was born on November 16, 1873, in Florence, Alabama.
-He played with several bands and traveled throughout the Midwest and the South, learning about the African-American folk music that would become known as the blues.
-Handy later composed his own songs—including "St. Louis Blues," "Memphis Blues" and "Aunt Hagar's Blues"—which would help popularize the form and come to be major commercial hits.
-He died in New York City in 1958.
+Handy played with several bands and traveled throughout the Midwest and the South, learning about the African American folk music that would become known as the blues.
+Handy later composed his own songs — including "St. Louis Blues," "Memphis Blues" and "Aunt Hagar's Blues" — which would help popularize the form and come to be major commercial hits.

 Composer, musician and music publisher William Christopher Handy was born on November 16, 1873, in Florence, Alabama, to Elizabeth Brewer and Charles Barnard Handy.
 The son and grandson of Methodist ministers, the young Handy showed his love of music at an early age, and was supported in his pursuits by his maternal grandmother.
 His father had other ideas, however, and was staunchly opposed to secular musicianship for his son, only agreeing to pay for organ lessons.
 Nonetheless, Handy held fast to his love and took up the cornet, also enjoying a cappella vocal lessons at school.